(602) 626-3008

 Almost always.

-We get our clients paid in 32 days on average – though some get paid quicker.
+We get our contractors paid in 32 days on average – though some get paid quicker.
 According to C&R, most (~80%) contractors wait 30+ days to get paid while almost 60% have receivables outstanding for more than 45 days!
 If you’re like most contractors, we’ll get you paid faster than the industry average.

 Yes – for the most part.